Dissection Aorta

 Introduction

-Aortic dissection is an emergency condition where the patient must be transferred immediately to a specialized aortic center.
-Aortic dissection occurs when a tear appears in the inner layer of the aorta.
-That is, the aorta, which constitutes the largest vessel of the body, tears at one or more points resulting in hemorrhage, which leads to the detachment (dissection) of the inner and middle tunica (layer) of the aorta.
+Aortic dissection is an emergency condition in which the patient must be transferred immediately to a specialized aortic center.
+Aortic dissection occurs when a tear develops in the inner layer of the aorta.
+In other words, the aorta, which is the largest blood vessel in the body, tears in one or more places, resulting in bleeding that causes separation — dissection — of the inner and middle layers of the aortic wall.

 Aortic dissection is relatively rare.
-It usually appears in men aged 60 and 70 years.
-The symptoms of aortic dissection can many times resemble those of other diseases, often leading to delays in diagnosis.
-However, when aortic dissection is detected in a timely manner and treated immediately, the survival rates of the patient increase significantly.
+It usually occurs in men in their 60s and 70s.
+The symptoms of aortic dissection can often resemble those of other conditions, frequently leading to delays in diagnosis.
+However, when aortic dissection is detected early and treated promptly, the patient’s survival rates increase significantly.

 The timely early diagnosis of the disease